-Allerdale Ltd has set a standard labour rate of £4 per direct labour hour.
-Actual hours worked in June were 9,820 at an actual cost of £37,316.
-The standard allowance of direct labour hours, for the output achieved, was 10,000 hours.
+Allerdale Ltd has set a standard labour rate of $\mathfrak{L}8$ per direct labour hour.
+Actual hours worked in June were 4,910 at an actual cost of $\mathfrak{L}37,316$.
+The standard allowance of direct labour hours, for the output achieved, was 5,000 hours.

-Calculations of variances are shown in Exhibits 22.10 and 22.11, using the formulae set out in Exhibit 22.5.
-In Exhibit 22.10, the variance is favourable because the actual cost is less than the standard cost set for the direct labour to be used.
-The total variance may be subdivided into direct labour rate and efficiency variances, using the formulae from Exhibit 22.5, to give the analysis shown in Exhibit 22.11.
-The symbols and the relevant figures needed for these variances are set out at the start of Exhibit 22.10.
+Calculations of variances are shown in Exhibit 15.5 and Table 15.7, using the formulae set out in Table 15.2.
+In Exhibit 15.15, the variance is favourable because the actual cost is less than the standard cost set for the direct labour to be used.
+The total variance may be subdivided into direct labour rate and efficiency variances, using the formulae from Table 15.2, to give the analysis shown in Table 15.7.
+The symbols and the relevant figures needed for these variances are set out at the start of Exhibit 15.5.

 The actual rate of pay per hour is less than the standard rate and the rate variance is therefore favourable.
 The actual hours worked are less than the standard hours allowed which means that the efficiency variance is also favourable.
-The total favourable variance of £2,684 has, therefore, two components of which the rate variance of £1,964 is the more important.
+The total favourable variance of £2,684 has, therefore, two components of which the rate variance of £1,964 is the more significant.